Global Majority Consensus by Local Majority Polling on Graphs of a Given Degree Sequence: Graphs of a Given Degree Sequence: Results

-Thus, $\mathcal{MMP}$ is the same as $\mathcal{MP}$ except that vertices in $\mathcal{T}$ effectively make the conservative assumption that if a parent is picked, it is red.
+Thus, $\mathcal{MMP}$ is the same as $\mathcal{MP}$ except that vertices in $\mathcal{T}$ effectively make the conservative assumption that a parent is picked and it is red.
 This will help in getting an upper bound on the probability of red.

-In the next lemma, we compare $\mathcal{MMP}^k$ and $\mathcal{MP}^k$.
+In the next lemma, we couple $\mathcal{MMP}^k$ and $\mathcal{MP}^k$ to show how the former bounds the latter.
 In order to do so, we make use of the fact that the randomness of the system is not affected by the actions of the protocols.
-To reiterate, given a graph $G$, there are two sources of randomness.
-There is the initial random assignment of colours, and there is the sequence of choices of neighbours $(N_v(t))_{t=1}^{\infty}$ each vertex $v$ makes.
+To reiterate, given a graph $G$, there are two sources of randomness; there is the initial random assignment of colours, and there is the sequence of choices of neighbours $(N_v(t))_{t=1}^{\infty}$ each vertex $v$ makes.
 Thus, the Cartesian product $\Omega$ of the possible initial colourings with each of the infinite sequences of neighbour choices each vertex creates a probability space, where an element $\sigma \in \Omega$ is a particular initial colouring of the vertices and, for each vertex $v$, a particular infinite sequence of neighbour choices made by $v$.
 The next lemma compares $\mathcal{MMP}^k$ and $\mathcal{MP}^k$ under the same $\sigma \in \Omega$.